Donatopy/Pharma-Sales-Dashboard/README.md

 The data used for this dashboard is sourced from Kaggle.
 You can explore the dataset [here](https://www.kaggle.com/datasets/milanzdravkovic/pharma-sales-data/data).

+You can also access the live dashboard [here](https://pharma-sales-dashboard.streamlit.app/).

 ## Features
 - **Sales Trend by Product**: Line chart showing the sales trend for selected products over time.
 - **Comparative Sales by Product**: Bar chart comparing total sales across different products.